androdlang/InfoTicker/README.md

 ## Features
 * smooth scrolling
 * no restriction about the text length
-* Font, speed and alignment are paramerizable
+* Font, speed and alignment are parameterizable
 * easy operation
 ## Restrictions
 You have to use a monospaced Font